jpritikin/coach/content/docs/meditation/candle.md

 Instead of maneuvering the candle in front of your body, an assistant can maneuver the candle behind your back up and down on the left side.

+## Timing

+Candle treatment clears the emotional side.
+This can be a relief if you are in a relaxing environment, but can be difficult in a stressful environment.
+As your left side gets clear, you become more sensitive to the environment.

 ## Credit

 This technique is from [Sahaja Yoga Meditation](https://us.sahajayoga.org/).